alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

     // toggle control state is given by PlayerInfo togglePressed(PlaybackButton.SHUFFLE, true); // should be called with opposing state from the PlayerInfo template
 ```
-### PlayerInfo Only controls

-The Template Runtime's PlayerInfo template specifies the display of some additional controls.
-This is for GUI implementations that use the PlayerInfo template as a reference for their GUI displays during `AudioPlayer` media playback.
-The available controls for the active `AudioPlayer` stream are enabled in the payload of the PlayerInfo template and vary by media service provider.
-When the toggle button is pressed, another RenderPlayerInfo directive is issued with the new toggle state in the payload to synchronize the display.

-* Buttons
-	- Skip Forward ( service defined scrub forward )
-	- Skip Backward ( service defined scrub backward )
-* Toggles
-	- Shuffle ( toggle shuffle songs )
-	- Loop ( toggle playlist looping )
-	- Repeat ( toggle repeat current media once )
-	- Thumbs Up ( toggle thumbs up state )
-	- Thumbs Down ( toggle thumbs down state )

 ## Handling Equalizer Control <a id="handling-equalizer-control"></a>